 Privacy guide for admins

 This article discusses the Briefing email.
 We've paused sending Briefing emails to make some improvements.
 Users can still access the Viva Insights Outlook add-in or Viva Insights app in Teams for key functionality until this service resumes.
-For more information about this change, refer to Briefing pause.
+For more information about this change, see Briefing pause.

 By using data generated from everyday work in Microsoft 365, personal insights in Microsoft Viva Insights help people understand how they spend their limited time and who they spend it with, and then presents intelligent tips on how to work smarter.